 My PhD research was focused on the potential role for IL-6 trans-signalling in pulmonary arterial hypertension (PAH), and whether prostanoid induction of SOCS3 is sufficient to limit IL-6 signalling and thus, have a therapeutic benefit in PAH.
-Now, my research interests have broadened to investigate other functions of SOCS3 in cardiovascular disease such as the SOCS3-cavin 1 interaction, although IL-6 inhibition is still a key focus.
+Now, my research interests have broadened to consider the efficacy of other novel therapeutic targets in the treatment of cardiovascular disease.

 View Gillian's publications on ORCID.